 10% cheaper than what is available

 EPC for BLA Members is discounted.
 They are 10% cheaper than what is available to the public.
 The average cost is about £55 this will vary depending on the location of the property that requires an EPC.

 The BLA service provider Providing EPC is Propcert.
 For members to order an EPC please complete the form below.
 Propcert will receive your form and will, in turn, contact you directly and make all necessary arrangements with you.

 NOTE* It may be the case that your property may not need an EPC.
-We recommend our members to check if your property falls under the following category before requesting an EPC.
+We recommend our members to check if their property falls under the following category before requesting an EPC.